-9. The information contained in the Annual Report for 2017, which contains the economic, financial and statistical information for fiscal years ended December 31, 2017, December 31, 2016, December 31, 2015, December 31, 2014 and December 31, 2013, shall be deemed to be incorporated by reference in, and to form part of, this prospectus supplement and accompanying prospectus.
+9. The information contained in the Annual Report for 2017, as amended from time to time, which contains the economic, financial and statistical information for fiscal years ended December 31, 2017, December 31, 2016, December 31, 2015, December 31, 2014 and December 31, 2013, shall be deemed to be incorporated in, and to form part of, this prospectus supplement and accompanying prospectus.

-The information included in the 'Recent Developments and Overview' section of this Prospectus Supplement supplements the information contained in the Republic's Annual Report for 2017, as amended from time to time.
-To the extent that the information in the 'Recent Developments and Overview' section is inconsistent with the information contained in the Annual Report for 2017, the information in the 'Recent Developments and Overview' section supersedes and replaces such information.
+The information included in the 'Recent Developments and Summary' section of this Prospectus Supplement supplements the information contained in the Republic's Annual Report for 2017, as amended from time to time.
+To the extent that the information in the 'Recent Developments and Summary' section is inconsistent with the information contained in the Annual Report for 2017, the information in the 'Recent Developments and Summary' section supersedes and replaces such information.

 - 10. So long as the notes are listed on the Official List of the Luxembourg Stock Exchange and the rules of the exchange so require, copies of the following documents may be inspected at the registered office of the paying agent in Luxembourg: - (a) the latest available annual report of the Republic on the Form 18-K filed with the SEC with economic, financial and statistical information for the five preceding years; - (b) the amendments to the latest available annual report of the Republic of the Form 18-K/A filed with the SEC; - (c) copies of the following contractual documents: the Fiscal Agency Agreement, the Underwriting Agreement and the notes; and - (d) the budget of the Republic for the current fiscal year. - 11.
-Save as disclosed on pages S-17 through S-18 of this prospectus supplement and on page 104 in the Annual Report for 2017, the Republic has not been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Republic is aware) during the 12 months preceding the date of this prospectus supplement which may have, or have had in the recent past, significant effects on the financial position of the Republic. - 12.
-The Notes are expected to be rated Ba3 by Moody's and BB by Fitch, and the Republic is rated by Moody's, Standard & Poor's, Fitch and Japan Credit Rating Agency Ltd. Each of Standard & Poor's and Fitch is established in the European Economic Area and registered under Regulation (EU) No. 1060/2009, as amended (the "CRA Regulation"), and are, as of the date of this prospectus supplement, included in the list of credit rating agencies published by the European Securities and Markets Authority on its website (http://www.esma.europa.eu/page/List-registered-and-certified-CRAs) in accordance with the CRA Regulation.
-Moody's is not established in the European Economic Area but the rating it has given to the Notes is endorsed by Moody's Investors Service Limited, which is established in the European Economic Area and registered under the CRA Regulation.
-Japan Credit Rating Agency Ltd. is not established in the European Economic Area but is certified under the CRA Regulation.
+Save as disclosed on page S-13 of this prospectus supplement and in the Annual Report for 2017, as amended from time to time, the Republic has not been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Republic is aware) during the 12 months preceding the date of this prospectus supplement which may have, or have had in the recent past, significant effects on the financial position of the Republic.